 Pyrantel Pamoate: Available over the counter in the United States; Dose of 11 mg/kg up to a maximum 1 gm given 2 weeks apart

-Other medications which have been used to treat enterobiasis are ivermectin and piperazine, although the latter has lower efficacy and higher toxicity.
+Other medications that have been used to treat enterobiasis are ivermectin and piperazine, although the latter has lower efficacy and higher toxicity.

 Treatment of Enterobius infection in pregnancy should be reserved for patients who have significant symptoms.
 In pregnant patients, pyrantel pamoate is preferred over other medications.